openmole/exmodelo-courses/sensitivity/ExModelo_2024-Model_exploration_in_OpenMOLE.md

 ![](https://miniocodimd.openmole.org/codimd/uploads/31788be9-a999-4789-ba33-ed90376110d2.png)

 ---

+## Going further: Global Sensitivity Analysis

+Methods to get an estimate of the overall average effect of inputs on outputs (Saltelli, 2008)

+ - Morris method averaging derivatives across random trajectories in the parameter space (`SensitivityMorris` in OpenMOLE)
+ - Saltelli method computing conditional variances (first order, total effect including interactions between parameters) extending Sobol indices (Saltelli et al., 2010) (`SensitivitySaltelli` in OpenMOLE)

+---

 ## Take home messages

-**TODO two or 3 slides to present GSA**

-- Direct samplings are a first way to get (limited) insights into model behaviour
+- Direct samplings provide a first insight into model behaviour
-- More quantitative information about the importance of parameters $\rightarrow$ Global Sensitivity Analysis methods (Saltelli, Morris; included in OpenMOLE but not seen here)
+- More quantitative information about the relative importance of parameters $\rightarrow$ Global Sensitivity Analysis methods (Saltelli, Morris; included in OpenMOLE but not seen here)
 - Need to balance computational budget, coverage and interpretability
-- The experiments always depend on your question, and more importantly on your discipliniary practices
+- The experiments always depend on your question, and more importantly on your disciplinary practices